 GENOMETRY’s typical client is a large pharmaceutical company or research institute using L1000 to characterize novel chemical matter tens- or hundreds-of-thousands of compounds at a time, or to study the effects of a few hundreds or thousands of compounds across large panels of patient-derived or engineered cells.
 The client will treat cells and prepare crude lysates in their own laboratories.
 We provide lysis buffer, simple automation-friendly protocols for sample preparation, and advice on experimental design.
 Lysates are then shipped* to our facility in 384-well plates for processing.
 Throughput is 24 plates / week / client and turnaround time is 2 weeks.
 Volume discounts are available for library-scale projects.
 Contact us here for a quote.

 GENOMETRY also has a solution for clients with only a few compounds.
-In this small-scale format the client provides compound rather than cell lysate, and we treat cells (selected from a small panel) using a standardized experimental design alongside compounds from other clients.
-These compromises streamline set-up and execution and allow us to deliver genuine L1000 Expression Profiling data from one compound at 8 concentrations on one cell line with 3 biological replicates including all vehicle and positive controls for a fixed flat fee of US$5,000.
+In this small-scale format the client provides compound rather than cell lysate, and we treat cells (selected from a small panel) using a fixed experimental design.
+This standardized format allows us to deliver genuine L1000 Expression Profiling data from one compound at 8 concentrations on one cell line with 3 replicates including all vehicle and positive controls for a flat fee of US$5,000.
 Turnaround time is approximately 4 weeks.
-Request more information and an order form for GENOMETRY’s OnlyOne Option from here.
+Request more information and an order form for GENOMETRY’s OnlyOne option from here.

-*Lysates are routinely sent to Genometry’s facilities in the United States from across Europe and throughout Asia, including China and other countries with controls on the export of other types of biological samples.
-Logistical support is available upon request.
+*Lysates are routinely sent to Genometry’s facilities in the United States from across Europe and throughout Asia.